Polynomial Siegel disks are typically Jordan domains: Proof of Key Lemma 1

 Let $E$ be a cell of level $n$.
 Let $E_1, \cdots, E_m$ be all the cells of level $(n+1)$ which are contained in $E$.
-Then is a polygon.
-Note that one side of such polygon is a polyline which is the union of the top sides of all the cells of level $(n+1)$ which are contained in $E$.
-Let us call such polygons of type I. By Lemma~\ref{geometry-of-cells}, Lemmas~\ref{sub-int} and ~\ref{U-S-G} we have $K(d), C(d) > 1$ depending only on $d$ such that for any polygon of type I, there is a $K(d)$-qc homeomorphism $\xi$ which maps the polygon homeomorphically onto the standard polygon, which is the unit square with the bottom sides consisting of one or several pieces satisfying $C(d)$-bounded saddle node geometry, and moreover, the diameter of each piece is $C(d)$-commensurable with the diameter of the unit square, and moreover, when restricted to each edge of the polygon, $\xi$ is linear.
+Then is either empty, or a triangle, or a polygon.
+In fact, let $x_l, x_i, x_j, x_r$ be four adjacent points in $\mathcal{Q}_n$ and $E$ be the cell determined by $x_i$ and $x_j$.
+In the case that the four points are still adjacent in $\mathcal{Q}_{n+1}$, $E$ is also a cell of level $n+1$ and the above set is empty.
+If only $x_l$, $x_i$ and $x_j$ or $x_i, x_j$ and $x_r$ are adjacent in $\mathcal{Q}_{n+1}$, then $E$ contains only one cell of level $n+1$ which have three common vertices with $E$.
+In this case, the above set is a triangle.
+Otherwise, the above set is a $k$-polygon with $k \ge 4$.
+The boundary of each such polygon is the union of four sides: one side is the top side of $E$ which is still called the top side, two sides are the two radial edges of the polygon, and are called radial sides, and the remaining side is a polyline which is the union of the top sides of all the cells of level $(n+1)$ contained in $E$.
+We call the last side the bottom side of the polygon.
+By Lemmas~\ref{sub-int}, ~\ref{U-S-G} and Lemma~\ref{geometry-of-cells}, we have $K(d), C(d) > 1$ depending only on $d$ such that for any such polygon, there is a $K(d)$-qc homeomorphism $\xi$ which maps the polygon homeomorphically onto the standard polygon $P$ described in Lemma~\ref{g-f-s}, and moreover, when restricted to each edge of the polygon, $\xi$ is linear.

 Now replacing $\mathcal{Q}_{n}$ by $\mathcal{Q}_{n}'$, and using the same construction as above, we can construct cells and polygons for $R_\alpha$.
-We call such polygons of type II.
-From (\ref{ref-a}), (\ref{ref-b}) in Proposition~\ref{crp} and the above construction, it follows that there exists a universal constant $K > 1$ such that for any polygon of type II, there is a $K$-qc homeomorphism $\sigma$ which maps the polygon homeomorphically onto the standard polygon which is the unit square with the bottom side being divided into several pieces with equal length, and moreover, when restricted to each edge of the polygon, $\sigma$ is linear.
+From Proposition~\ref{crp} it follows that there exists a universal constant $K > 1$ such that for any such $k$-polygon with $k \ge 4$, there is a $K$-qc homeomorphism $\sigma$ which maps the polygon homeomorphically onto the standard polygon $Q$ described in Lemma~\ref{g-f-s}, and moreover, when restricted to each edge of the polygon, $\sigma$ is linear.